mnassrib/installing-hadoop-cluster/README.md

 		##	Install and Configure Hadoop with NameNode & DataNode on Single Node   ##
 		#################################################################################

+> # Install and Configure Hadoop with NameNode & DataNode on Single Node

 ## 1- Prepare Linux
 ### Commands with root